Clinical Policy Bulletin: Cochlear Implants and Auditory Brainstem Implants

-Aetna considers uniaural (monaural) or binaural (bilateral) cochlear implantation a medically necessary prosthetic for children 12 months of age or older with bilateral sensorineural hearing impairment who meet all of the following criteria:
+Aetna considers uniaural (monaural) or binaural (bilateral) cochlear implantation a medically necessary prosthetic for infants and children with bilateral sensorineural hearing impairment who meet all of the following criteria:

 Child has profound, bilateral sensorineural hearing loss determined by a pure tone average of 90 dB or greater at 500, 1000 and 2000 Hz; and